TVPlayerSupport/IPTVPlayerSupport/index.md

 ### Features

 - Support m3u8 TV/Radio live Broadcast, you can custom your own TV/Radio channel.
-- Support txt and m3u playlist.
+- Support TXT and M3U playlist.
 - Support  media formats such as m3u8, mp4, mp3. . . . . .
 - Support fullscreen.
 - Mouse Control show or hidden Playlist.
-- Support multi Playlist, and auto save your txt and m3u Playlist.
+- Support multi Playlists, and auto save your TXT and M3U Playlist.
 - Resize window from 480x320 to Fullscreen.
 - Make the window always stay in front or not.
 - Support AirPlay for Apple TV.